ncarandini/MobileResourceGenerator/README.md

 On the target folder, if non already present, the command will create the folder structure needed to contain the generated artifacts.

 ## Example
-As an example, lets suppose you have two images on a test folder (i.e. Desktop/Test):
+As an example, lets suppose you have three images on a test folder (i.e. Desktop/Test):

 ![image](https://user-images.githubusercontent.com/139274/39706997-64c957da-5213-11e8-90ad-321610ce9a03.png)